Asymptotically Optimal Knockoff Statistics via the Masked Likelihood Ratio: Main proofs and interpretation

 This example has two properties which shed light on the more general situation.
-First, to even get a slight improvement in power required extremely strong dependencies among $\sign(W\opt)$, which is not realistic: in Figure \ref{fig::dependence}, we see empirically that $\sign(W\opt)$ appear to be almost completely conditionally uncorrelated even when $\bX$ is extremely highly correlated.
-Thus, although it may be possible to slightly improve power by exploiting dependencies among $\sign(W\opt)$, the \textit{magnitude} of the improvement in power is likely to be small.
-Second, the reason that it is possible to exploit dependencies to improve power is because there is a ``hard" threshold where knockoffs can only make any discoveries if it makes at least 5 discoveries, and exploiting conditional correlations among the vector $\sign(W\opt)$ can slightly improve the probability that we reach that initial threshold.
-However, this ``threshold" phenomenon is less important in situations where knockoffs are guaranteed to make at least a few discoveries; thus, if the number of discoveries grows with $p$, this effect should be relatively small asymptotically.
+First, to even get a slight improvement in power required extremely strong dependencies among the coordinates of $\sign(\MLR\uppi)$, which is not realistic.
+Indeed, empirically in Figure \ref{fig::dependence}, the coordinates of $\sign(\MLR\uppi)$ appear to be almost completely conditionally uncorrelated even when $\bX$ is extremely highly correlated.
+Thus, although it may be possible to slightly improve power by exploiting dependencies among $\sign(\MLR\uppi)$, the \textit{magnitude} of the improvement in power is likely to be small.
+Second, the reason that it is possible to exploit dependencies to improve power in this case is because knockoffs has a ``hard" threshold where one can only make any discoveries if one makes at least 5 discoveries, and exploiting conditional correlations among the vector $\sign(\MLR\uppi)$ can slightly improve the probability that we reach that initial threshold.
+However, this ``threshold" phenomenon is less important in situations where knockoffs are guaranteed to make at least a few discoveries; thus, if the number of discoveries grows with $p$, this effect should be insignificant asymptotically.